Transfer Student Policy

 Credits completed at other regionally accredited institutions may be transferred if the student has obtained a C or better in the course and if the course is applicable to the degree sought at Drury.

 Statements concerning the possibility of transfer and the applicability of specific credit toward any of the degree programs at Drury University are made after thorough study of the official credentials.
 Transfer students receive an official written evaluation.

-To be eligible for graduation, transfer students must complete at least the senior year, the last 30 semester hours (60 hours for Master of Architecture), in residence.
+To be eligible for graduation, transfer students must complete at least the senior year; the last 30 semester hours (60 hours for master of architecture), in residence at Drury University.